 Always get your gas and electrical work done by a licensed professional and keep a detailed record of the same.
 Once the work gets completed file the signed energy certificate provided by the vendor for future presentation to the council.
 All project documentation including the above certificate will need to be presented to the Council for final sign off.

 Building your own Home can be a quite daunting process.
 In fact, the number of hours that you need to dedicate to just bring your dream home project from an idea to the construction stage and then to its completion is huge.
 But once you go through the process and complete your home construction and start dwelling, the feeling is incomparable.
-We wish all a happy experience Building your Home and hope that this guide towards residential home building stages serves as a Home Building Process guide for all New Zealanders.
+We wish all a happy experience Building your Home and hope that this guide serves as a Home Building Process roadmap for all New Zealanders.